Print Banking Benefits Reading Comprehension with Fourth Grade Work

 2 As you get older, your money matters get a little more complicated.
 You have paychecks to cash and bills to pay.
 Maybe you want to save for a really big item like a car or a house.
 Maybe you need a loan to help you buy one of those things.
 You can do all these things at your local bank.

 3 Keeping your money in a bank account is a good idea.
 First of all, your money is safe in a bank.
-As you get older and deal with larger amounts of cash, you don't want to be carrying it around all the time.
+As you get older and deal with larger amounts of cash, you don't want to be carrying your cash around all the time.
 You could lose it easily.
+You might be robbed!

 For the complete story with questions: click here for printable